h0rv/new-music-discord-bot/README.md

 Bot that checks for new music from added artists daily at both midnight and noon.

-Created using Discord.js API, Firebase database, and Spotify Web API.
+Created using Discord API, Discord.js, Firebase database, and Spotify API.
 Hosted on Heroku for my own Discord server use.

 ---